 If your library has my book, its catalog entry probably looks like this:

-From this, you might infer that I am 100 years old.
+From this, you might infer that I am over 100 years old.

 Michael J. Pelczar (1916-2009), my grandfather, was a microbiologist at the University of Maryland from 1946 until 1978, and from 1978 until 1984 President of the Council of Graduate Schools.
 He wrote a popular microbiology textbook (first edition 1958, last edition 1998) that has probably sold more copies than my book will between now and the heat death of the universe.